sushmaakoju/mturk-task-helper/src/notebooks/classification/README.md

 ## Steps to Create Classification tasks:

+### Choice of Data representation, formats and reason for choosing the preferred data types
+    1. Batch results are saved as csv format from Mechanical Turk website.
+    2. We use Pandas DataFrame option to perform easier groupby/inner or outer joins on data.
+    3. DataFrames give flexibility to view same results in various representations.
+    4. For confusion matrix, a more agnostics statistics library that has been used: PyCM [Multi-class confusion matrix](https://github.com/sepandhaghighi/pycm)

+### All of this work is in combination of guided analysis and instructions from Prof. Jessica Hodgins and team.

 Note: all file paths are absolute, it is not easy to make the paths relative, due to dynamic nature of HTML/XML layouts, csv files and folder path.
 * Assumptions for all Jupyter Notebooks/scripts:
     * You are not just downloading this notebook and running without checking following: